vHCF-Facility-Team/vHCF-SOPs/docs/foundations/GOP/vat.md

 - Controlled no less than 50 hours in their current rating at their Home ARTCC
 - Shall have their current rating for at least 90 days since promotion
-- Hold a minimum S1 rating
+- Hold a minimum S3 rating

-<p style="text-align: center;">*note, as of this writing, the HCF visitor exam is being modified.</p>
+<p style="text-align: center;">*note, as of this writing, the HCF visitor exam is being written and is not in effect yet.</p>

 **Controlling at Unrestricted Fields**